-The Company's capital includes share capital, reserves and accumulated losses.
+The Company's capital includes share capital, and its cash and cash equivalents.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to achieve this, the Company may issue new shares in order to meet its financial obligations.